Ralph Alvarado

-Ralph A. Alvarado (born April 30, 1970) is an American physician and politician and is currently serving as the 15th Commissioner of the Tennessee Department of Health.
+Ralph A. Alvarado (born April 30, 1970) is an American physician and politician who most recently served as the 15th Commissioner of the Tennessee Department of Health from 2023 until his resignation in 2025.
 He served as a member of the Kentucky Senate representing the 28th District from 2015 to 2023.
 Upon taking office, he became the first Hispanic person elected to the Kentucky General Assembly.
 His father is from Costa Rica and his mother is from Argentina.
 He assumed office on January 1, 2015, serving until January 6, 2023, when he would resign to accept the role of commissioner.

+Biography

-Alvarado was born in San Francisco, California and raised in Pacifica and San Jose, California.
+Alvarado was born April 30, 1970, in San Francisco, California and raised in Pacifica and San Jose, California.
 He graduated from Bellarmine College Preparatory in San Jose in 1988.
-He graduated from Loma Linda University in California in 1990 with a Bachelor of Science degree in biology and completed an MD from the same university in 1994.
+In 1990, Alvarado graduated from Loma Linda University in California with a Bachelor of Science degree in biology and completed an MD from the same university in 1994.
 He completed his residency at the University of Kentucky Chandler Medical Center.